About LebGIS Maps

 The LebGIS system began as a means to assist the City Assessor with day-to-day operations in 2001.
-It was a classic situation in which the Assessing staff was looking at the need to hire additional staff to support the volume of service calls received and, as opposed to hiring more staff, they explored a means to support the service calls by providing information via a GIS online mapping tool.
-Additional City departments began to utilize GIS technology, including the Lebanon Planning and Development department who has since integrated the technology into the vast majority of their day to day operations.
+It was a classic situation in which the Assessing staff reviewed the need to hire additional staff to support the volume of service calls received and instead of hiring more staff, they deployed a means to support the service calls by providing information via a GIS online mapping tool.
+Following the launch of the GIS tool, additional City departments began utilizing the new gis tool and have since integrated the technology into most of their day-to-day operations.

-Current System: The current LebanonGIS system includes a full-time GIS Coordinator, a GIS library of approximately 70+ layers, an Internet mapping tool, core ESRI GIS software as well as GPS and other computer related software programs.
-It became a full City program.
+Current System: The current LebanonGIS system includes a full-time GIS Coordinator, a GIS library of approximately 70+ layers, an Internet mapping tool, core ESRI GIS software, as well as GPS and other computer-related software programs.

 LebGIS focuses on several core program areas: